 Almyrida Crete is quite a small village.
 This said it does have access to most of the basic amenities you could want.
 For one there’s a glorious bakery that sells the most amazing cakes and pastries!
 There’s also a butcher and several small grocery stores.

-This said if you’re looking for stores with slightly more variety, there’s a larger supermarket in the nearby town of Kalyves Crete.
+In the nearby town of Kalyves, there’s also larger supermarket if you’re looking for more choice!
 Likewise, the Town of Vamos (located higher in the mountains) has a very helpful health clinic and pharmacy should you need it.